How Do I Bring A Common Law Claim For A Work Injury In Qld?

 This occurs when the worker receives a Notice of Assessment of their work injuries from Workcover Queensland.
-To read more about the Notice of Assessment, click on the following link to our glossary: Notices of Assessment

 If you take the wrong step when responding to the Notice of Assessment, you could lose all rights to proceed with a Common Law claim for damages and miss out on significant compensation.

 It is extremely important that you contact The Personal Injury Lawyers for legal advice prior to taking any steps in response to the Workcover Notice of Assessment so this does not happen to you.

 Many workers think that, unless there has been a statutory workers’ compensation claim for the injury, they cannot pursue a common law claim for damages, this is incorrect.

 How Do I Pursue a Common Law Claim For Damages?